 Patent litigation is a process through which the patent holder sues another party for making unlawful and unauthorised claims on their patented invention.
 Generally, a patent gives you exclusive rights to produce, sell, licence, and use your invention.
 Therefore, as a patent holder, you can take legal action against another party that infringes on these rights.
 This could include seeking an injunction, sending a cease or desist letter, claiming monetary damages, or negotiating a licensing agreement.
 Ultimately, the goal is to stop the infringement or seek compensation for damages.

 Taking a patent infringement case to court is a serious decision you shouldn’t take lightly.
 While some cases could be quickly resolved through negotiations, others might require you to pursue litigation.
-Such cases include:
+A patent solicitor will be able to advise you further, but examples of such cases include:

 The Patent Litigation Process